br3c/home24-Code-challenge/README.md

 ## How to run the code

-First, you will need Python3 on your computer
+First, you will need Python3 on your computer.

-visit: https://wiki.python.org/moin/BeginnersGuide/Download for installation instructions
+Visit: https://wiki.python.org/moin/BeginnersGuide/Download for installation instructions.

+After you successfully installed Python3 on your computer, you should be able to run the program as follows:

+show the help message:

+    python3 ascii_tree.py -h